SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 they were united miraculously.

-Adjacent to the church of St. Peter in Chain, and having its entrance
+Adjacent to the church of St. Peter's in Chain, and having its entrance

 in the same square, is the national church of the Calabrians, named after the saint San